 Set in Bali’s lush interior, Ubud is the island’s cultural hub.
 As of late, it has become bustling tourist destination which bears little resemblance to a traditional Balinese village.
 Patches of paradise can still be found in Ubud, and it remains the center for spiritual tourism.

-Ubud is located directly north of Bali’s capital, Denpasar, and is easily accessible via Taxi or private car.
+Ubud is located directly north of Bali’s capital, Denpasar, and is easily accessible via taxi or private car.
 The drive takes approximately one hour from Denpasar and takes you through small villages, rainforests, and rice paddies.
+Promoted as the arts and culture center of Bali, the town draws the interest of foreign travelers every year.
+You'll find beautifully designed resorts, museums, yoga centers, and plenty of shopping opportunity for a souvenir.

 The narrow streets of Ubud are lined with charming restaurants and organic cafes, as well as shops selling handmade crafts and art galleries.
 For travelers with limited time in Ubud, accommodation near the center of town is recommended; this allows for easy and quick access to the key sights.
 If time permits, book a stay at a tranquil resort that offers yoga classes.